LarsChrWiik/Basic-HTML-and-CSS/JavaScript & Node/README.md

 | typeof(myUndefinedVariable) | undefined |
 | typeof(null) | object |

-However, we can check the type of the constructor of the object to find what of function it contains:
+However, we can check the type of the constructor of the object to get the function it contains:

 | Command  | Returns |
 |------|--------|